notion-enhancer/notion-enhancer/DOCUMENTATION.md

 // of this file's exported object. module.exports = {
   id: String of uuidv4,
-  type: String in ['extension', 'theme'],
   name: String of short_name,
+  tags?: Array<String> of categories,
-  desc: String of paragraph,
+  desc: String of markdown,
   version: String of semver,
-  author: String of github_username, thumbnail?: String of [relative_file, url], options?: {
+  author: String of github_username, options?: {
     key: String,
     label: String,